- Student Life

 Agricultural Science Education

 Our Associate of Science degree in Agricultural Science Education prepares you for a variety of careers and further education.
-This program is uniquely designed to provide students a solid foundation in general agriculture, and it provides a clear path for students interested in pursuing a career teaching in the agriculture field.
+This program is uniquely designed to provide students with a solid foundation in general agriculture, and it provides a clear path for students interested in pursuing a career teaching in the agriculture field.
 Field and lab research, livestock and rangeland management, and food production are all key parts of agriculture science careers.
 Our program will give you a wide number of courses that allow you to learn about disciplines in agriculture business, horticulture, animal science, rangeland management, and related skills like agriculture computers and communication skills.
-Education in this field of study will teach you about producing food and fiber, managing natural resources, and researching new and innovative ways to work with agricultural lands.
+This field of study will teach you about producing food and fiber, managing natural resources, and researching new and innovative ways to work with agricultural lands.
 The majority of our students continue on to four-year colleges and universities.
 We work closely with these schools to make the transfer process as seamless as possible.
 Graduates in the Ag Sciences are highly sought after by both the private and public sectors.
-The NWCCD Agriculture Science program is offered at both Gillette College and Sheridan College.
+The NWCCD Agriculture Science Education Program is offered at Sheridan College.

 Agriculture scientists conduct research, study agriculture systems, manage natural resources, and educate others about the agriculture industry.
-The U.S. Bureau of Labor Statics predicts more than 3,500 new jobs will be added to the Agriculture and Food Science field from 2012-2022, an increase of 9%.
-There are also many Jobs in the agriculture education sector.
+The U.S. Bureau of Labor Statistics predicts more than 3,100 new jobs will be added to the Agriculture and Food Science field from 2016-2026, an increase of 7%.
+There are also many jobs in the agriculture education sector.

 From producing food to managing natural resources and livestock, NWCCD students learn the fundamentals of Agriculture Science.